limon10230/learn-quran/README.md

 # Learn Quran

-This project was bootstrapped with [Create React App](https://github.com/limon10230/learn-quran).
+This project was bootstrapped with [Learn Quran](https://learn-quran-bd.netlify.app/home).

 ## Why this project we need